Estimated reading time: 4 minutes

 However, it is important to remember that the stalks are very hard.
 This makes them very hard for dogs to chew.
 One cooked, so it is soft it has lost most of its health benefits, so is a pointless vegetable.

-If you do feed this to your dog, then cut it into small bits to help avoid choking.
+If you feed this to your dog, then cut it into tiny bits to help avoid choking.

 This vegetable is low in fat and high in fibre.
 It is also a good source of Vitamin C.